Ted Strehlow: Death and legacy

 The Strehlow Research Centre at Alice Springs was established for the preservation and public display of these works.
 The collection is often accessed by Arrernte people as well as other Central Australian Aboriginal groups.
 Contemporary anthropologist Jason Gibson has shown how Strehlow's collection is actively used and interpreted by descendent Arrernte and Anmatyerr communities.
-He has also recorded how Strehlow is remembered and respected by some senior men as a 'ceremony man' while others feel betrayed by his use of their ceremonial material.
+He has also recorded how Strehlow is remembered and respected by some senior men as a "ceremony man" while others feel betrayed by his use of their ceremonial material.

-Marriages and children

-He married twice, to Bertha James, in Prospect, Adelaide, on 21 December 1935, with whom he had three children, Theo, Shirley and John, and to Kathleen Stuart in 1972, with whom he had a son, Carl.
+In the arts

+Journey to Horseshoe Bend was turned into a cantata of the same name by Gordon Williams and Andrew Schulz, and premiered in the Sydney Opera House in May 2003, performed by the Hermannsburg Ladies Choir and starring Aaron Pedersen.
+It was commissioned by Symphony Australia for performance by Sydney Symphony Orchestra, funded by the Australia Council.

+The first half of a double biography of Strehlow and his wife Frieda, The Tale of Frieda Keysser, based in large part on Frieda's diaries from the period, was published by grandson John Strehlow in 2012, with the second volume published in 2019.

+Stephen Orr's 2026 novel The Night Parrots is based on Journey to Horseshoe Bend.
+According to the author, the novel is primarily "the story of a father and a son".